calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 ## Density-based clustering of NYC taxi trips

 I recently completed a [project](https://github.com/calebclayreagor/nyc-taxi-efficiency) exploring the ridesharing efficiency of NYC taxi trips using an iterative density-based clustering algorithm to aggregate trips.
-The rest of this post and Part 2 will outline the three key ingredients to a successful exploratory analysis of geospatial datasets using density-based methods and highlight my most interesting (and surprising!) findings.
+The rest of this post and Part 2 will outline the three ingredients to successfully explore geospatial datasets using density-based methods, highlighting any interesting (and surprising!) results along the way.

 ### Downloading and cleaning the data

-Thanks to a [FOIA request](http://www.andresmh.com/nyctaxitrips/) by Chris Wong, the NYC taxi and limousine commission released trip and fare data from January through December 2013 containing medallion numbers, pickup and dropoff datetimes/locations, passenger counts, and payment breakdowns.
-For my analysis, I focused on the data from the first full week of June, Monday (6/3) to Sunday (6/9).
-After merging trip and fare data and selecting rides on these dates, I used the following filters to keep only high-quality trips:
+Thanks to a [FOIA request](http://www.andresmh.com/nyctaxitrips/) by Chris Wong, the NYC taxi and limousine commission released trip/fare data from January through December 2013, containing medallion numbers, pickup and dropoff datetimes/locations, passenger counts, and payment breakdowns.
+For my analysis, I focused on data from the first full week of June, Monday (6/3) to Sunday (6/9).
+After merging trip and fare data and selecting rides on these dates, I used the following filters to keep high-quality trips only:

 ```python
 trip = (trip